tfeydev/angular-TheCompleteGuide-2025/README.md

 # Course Reference

-This project is follows the Udemy course:
+> 🧑‍🏫 This project is built while following the Udemy course:
+> **"Angular - The Complete Guide" by Max Schwarzmüller**
+> Once my Udemy Impact account is active, I’ll add my affiliate link here.
+If you use it, you support my work at no extra cost. ❤️

 [The Complete Guide to Angular 2](https://www.udemy.com/course/the-complete-guide-to-angular-2)

 ---